dakn2005/DE_Zoomcamp_Capstone/Readme.md

 Let's examine this statement, and find out for ourselves whether this is true using our knowledge of data engineering

 ## Objective
-Investigate flight safety over the last century (circa 1920 to 2025).
+Use data engineering methodologies to investigate flight safety over the last century (circa 1920 to 2025).

 We can use this data to answer some interesting questions are plane incidents
 1. What's the Year over Year incident levels for the last 100 years?
 2. What's the decade over decade incident levels.
 Have things gotten better?